VeriBlock/pop-bch/IntegrationMarkDown.md

 };
 ```

-Has been update serialization of the CBlockHeaderAndShortTxIDs class in the blockencodings.h, it is needed for the block sending over the p2p.
-blockencodings.h
+Also we should update some p2p networking objects like CBlockHeaderAndShortTxIDs, BlockTransaction, PartiallyDownloadedBlock with the VeriBlock PopData for the correct broadcasting of such VeriBlock information throught the network.

+Add new PopData filed into the BlockTransaction, CBlockHeaderAndShortTxIDs, PartiallyDownloadedBlock and update their serialization/deserialization.\
+[<font style="color: red">blockencodings.h</font>]
 ```diff
 class BlockTransactions {
 public: